mariusz79/First-Milestone-Project/readme.md

 This project website was tested on mentioned above web browsers and desktop/mobile.
 The project looks and works properly on different browsers and screen sizes.

+## Deployment
+This site has been deployed on GitHub pages and can be viewed here: [live preview of project](https://mariusz79.github.io/First-Milestone-Project/)

 ## Content
 #### Texts